NvChad/nvchad.github.io/docs/getting-started/learn-lua.md

+---
+id: learn-lua
+title: Learning Lua
+---

-- ( Note : This is a very basic lua tutorial to get you familiar with NvChad config)
+> Note: This is a very basic lua tutorial to get you familiar with NvChad config

 ## Printing
 ```lua